 He knows exactly when to go for the interception and when to delay.
 When to drive forwards with the ball and when to offload it.
 When to commit to the tackle and when to take a step back.

 Moreover, Josko’s physical development ensures that he is a nuisance for attackers to play against.
 He easily bullies off strikers and wingers when they have the ball and is very difficult to dispossess when he is in possession.

 Josko is also very progressive in his passing which is an asset that few defenders boast of.
 He has the right combination of brain and brawn which gives him a very high ceiling as a defender.

-One expects Gvardiol will be an important player for Leipzig in the coming years and should he keep up his development, one of Europe’s super clubs will soon be knocking on the door for Josko’s signature.
+One expects Gvardiol will continue to develop at Leipzig in the coming years, and should he keep up his development, one of Europe’s super clubs will soon be knocking on the door for Josko’s signature.